List of battleships of Japan: Iwami

 Iwami was built shortly before the Russo-Japanese War for the Imperial Russian Navy as Oryol (Орёл), one of five Borodino-class battleships.
 Together with three of her sisters, she voyaged half-way around the world to participate in the Battle of Tsushima.
 Moderately damaged during the battle, the ship was surrendered to the IJN the following day.
 The Japanese rebuilt her from 1905 to 1907 and she was assigned to the 1st Fleet, although the ship was reclassified as a coast defense ship in 1912.
 Iwami participated in the Siege of Tsingtao in 1914 after Japan declared war on Imperial Germany and then became a guardship.
 She became the flagship of the 5th Division of the 3rd Fleet in 1918 and supported the Japanese intervention in the Russian Civil War.
 Iwami briefly became a training ship before she was disarmed in 1922 and was sunk as a target two years later.

 Katori class

 The pair of Katori-class pre-dreadnoughts were the last Japanese battleships to be built overseas.
 The design of the Katori class was a modified and improved version of the Royal Navy's King Edward VII-class battleships.
 Completed after the end of the Russo–Japanese War, the ships never saw combat.
 Katori had a major fire in one of her secondary-gun turrets in 1907 that killed 34 men and wounded 8 others.
 While they saw no action during World War I, they both participated in Japan's intervention in Siberia in 1918.
-In 1921, the sisters carried Crown Prince Hirohito on his tour of Europe where he met King George V. Under the terms of the Washington Naval Treaty, both ships were disarmed and scrapped between 1923–1925.
+In 1921, the sisters carried Crown Prince Hirohito on his tour of Europe where he met King George V. Under the terms of the Washington Naval Treaty, both ships were disarmed and scrapped between 1923 and 1925.